Submissions for the 2022 Open Art Exhibition are now Closed. If you have entered an email will be sent soon with further instruction.

 Artist’s Shop (NEW)

-We have increased the entry fee a little to cover our increasing costs, but we are adding extra value to artists with the Artists Shop which will be located in part of the Lesser Hall.
+We are adding the Artists Shop which will be located in part of the Lesser Hall.
 Artists that enter work into either the Sculpture on the Scarp or the Open Art Exhibitions will be invited to enter some pieces into the shop.

 Unlike sold exhibition items which can only be collected when the Festival has closed, shop items can be purchased and taken away by festival visitors throughout the weekend.
-This would especially suit unframed prints, and original artworks, maquettes, jewellery pottery, clothing and other merchandise.
+There will be a wide range of artistic works including unframed prints, and original artworks, maquettes, jewellery pottery, clothing and other merchandise.
 In the lead up to Christmas, we anticipate that this will be popular with visitors.

 Looking back at 2020